-Rakoff said evidence corroborated Khochinskiy's claim that he inherited the painting and only learned of Poland's claim to it in 2010 after having for years openly displayed the painting in his Moscow gallery and listed it in catalogs.
+Rakoff said evidence corroborated Khochinskiy's claim that he inherited the painting and only learned of Poland's claim to it in 2010 after openly displaying it in his Moscow gallery and listing it in catalogs.

 "This behavior is inconsistent with someone who knows his property is sought by a foreign government," Rakoff wrote.